gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

-   This specification defines the actual crypto chunk, how to enable it usage, how it interacts with the SCTP association establishment to enable endpoint authentication, key-establishment and other features of the separate cipher specification.
+   This specification defines the actual crypto chunk, how to enable it usage, how it interacts with the SCTP association establishment to enable endpoint authentication, key-establishment, and other features of the separate cipher specification.

    This specification is intended to be capable of enabling mutual